Asset Allocations Backtesting Using R Shiny

-Over the past 100 years, the U.S. stock market has averaged approximately 9-10% annually.
+O ver the past 100 years, the U.S. stock asset has averaged approximately 9-10% annually of assets.
 This rate of return has been relatively stable over rolling 30-40 year time horizons (the standard investment horizon of a working professional in the United States).
 Due to the amazing power of compounding over long periods of time, this would have turned $1,000 into a staggering $24,000 (assuming 9.5% compounding over 35 years).
 Below is a simple demonstrate of the power of compounding:

 Therefore, investing in the stock market's nearly double-digit returns over long periods of time is one of the greatest fountains of building wealth over one's adult life and achieving economic stability and financial independence.
 And today, with the plethora of low-cost index funds (often 0.1% or less annually) that track the general stock market, combined with zero transaction fees (for buying / selling) at large brokerage shops such as BlackRock, Fidelity, Schwab, State Street, and Vanguard, it is easier than ever to access this goose that lays golden eggs.
 (The listed ETFs below all cost below 0.1% in management fees, for example)

 However, while this high rate of return is remarkably stable around 9-10% over long periods of time, over shorter periods of time, the stock market is notoriously volatile.
 Worse yet, returns are skewed to downside: a really good year in the stock market returns +25%, compared to a really bad year, which returns -40%.
 For example, during the past 20 years, we had the misfortune of experiencing two stock market crashes (the dot-com burst of 2001-2002) and the Great Financial Crisis of 2008, both of which almost cut the stock market index in half.